GrammarViz2/grammarviz2_site/content/anomaly/experience-a2.md

 ## 4. Discussion

 We discussed two grammar-based ways to discover time series anomalies (discords): the Rare Rule Anomaly (RRA) algorithm and the rule density curve.
-RRA reports discords of **variable length** and, on long series, can be **substantially faster wall-clock than HOT-SAX** once grammar construction is amortized (see §2.4).
+RRA reports discords of **variable length** and, on long series, can be **several times faster wall-clock than HOT-SAX** once grammar construction is amortized (typically from ~50k points in §2.4).
 On the short ecg0606 demo excerpt, HOT-SAX is often faster end-to-end because RRA's Re-Pair and interval setup dominate; distance-call counts still favor RRA even there.
 Brute force remains the correctness baseline but is impractical at scale.

 We have also shown that the degree of approximation is crucial for both RRA and the rule density curve: a discretization that is too coarse blurs the anomaly, and a modest increase in PAA and alphabet sizes brings the grammar-based results in line with the exact algorithms.